 What is the Application Deadline?

-For the Ph.D. program, it is December 17th.
-For the free-standing M.A. it is April 15.
+For the deadlines for the Ph.D. and free-standing M.A. programs, see the GSAS page here.
 Applications to the free-standing M.A. are reviewed on a rolling basis, so those who apply before the deadline may be able to receive an early decision.

 Do you require the GRE (Graduate Record Exam) scores?
 If so, is there a minimum score?

 The Graduate School of Arts and Sciences and the department require the GRE of all applicants.
 There is no minimum score.
 We consider the GRE score in the admissions process, but pay more attention to the personal statement, letters of recommendation, and undergraduate record.

 Do you require a writing sample?